-AMANDA GREGORY is an Assistant Clinical Professor and Attending Psychologist in the Department of Psychiatry and Behavioral Sciences at UCSF and a Clinical and Forensic Neuropsychologist.
+AMANDA GREGORY is an Assistant Clinical Professor and Attending Psychologist in the Department of Psychiatry and Behavioral Sciences at UCSF and a Clinical and Forensic Neuropsychologist in her private practice.
 She completed her B.A. at the University of Wisconsin, Madison, her Ph.D. in Clinical Psychology at the University of Texas, Austin, and was a Pre and Postdoctoral Fellow at UCSF.
-Dr. Gregory has conducted juvenile and adult criminal forensic evaluations throughout California and is a member of the panel of forensic evaluators for San Francisco Juvenile Court.
-She also conducts individual psychotherapy with adults and adolescents.
-Her responsibilities at UCSF have included psychological and neuropsychological evaluations on the Adult Inpatient Program, providing psychotherapy supervision to psychology fellows, teaching in the Psychiatry and the Law Program, and providing forensic evaluations for San Mateo County.
+Dr. Gregory has conducted juvenile and adult criminal and civil forensic evaluations throughout California and is a member of the panel of forensic evaluators for San Francisco Juvenile Court and San Mateo Criminal Court.
+She also conducts psychotherapy with adults and adolescents.
+Her responsibilities at UCSF have included conducting and supervising psychological and neuropsychological evaluations in the Adult Inpatient Program and Psychological Assessment Clinic, providing psychotherapy supervision to psychology fellows, teaching in the Psychiatry and the Law Program, and providing forensic evaluations for San Mateo County.
 Dr. Gregory has a particular interest in posttraumatic stress disorder, which has included teaching treatment interventions to graduate students and community counselors in Rwanda.

-VALERIE A. GRUBER is Professor in the Department of Psychiatry and Behavioral Sciences at UCSF, and faculty in the Public Service and Minority Track of the UCSF Clinical Psychology Training Program, for which she received the David Rea Teaching Award in 2014.
+VALERIE A. GRUBER is Professor in the Department of Psychiatry and Behavioral Sciences at UCSF, and faculty in the Public Service and Minority Cluster of the UCSF Clinical Psychology Training Program, for which she received the David Rea Teaching Award in 2014.
 Dr. Gruber is a licensed psychologist, and holds an APA certificate in the treatment of alcohol and other substance use disorders.
 She completed a Ph.D. in Clinical Psychology at Kent State University, internship at the UCSF Clinical Psychology Training Program, and an M.P.H. at the University of California Berkeley.
 Her clinical, supervision, leadership, teaching and research efforts focus on developing clinical interventions for substance use disorders and associated medical conditions that are effective for low-income, culturally diverse substance users.
 Areas of expertise include trauma-informed integrated treatment of substance use health conditions in behavioral health and primary care settings.
 Her skills include motivational interviewing, individual, couples and group psychotherapy, psychological assessment, cultural competence, staff development, program management and clinical research.
 She has published research on psychosocial interventions in methadone maintenance, outpatient and residential addiction treatment, and on substance use disorders in HIV primary care.